 Conceptualized by famed architect Benjamin Howard Marshall, The Drake Hotel came to fruition when John B. Drake and Tracy Corey Drake financed the project in 1919.
 The doors of The Drake Hotel opened on New Year’s Eve the following year to 2,000 of Chicago’s most distinguished citizens.

-Also that year, on December 6th, The Coq d’Or opened to the favor of thirsty patrons eager to purchase a 40 cent whiskey at 8:30pm: the day and hour alcoholic prohibition was repealed.
+On December 6th, 1933, the day after prohibition was repealed, Coq d’Or opened to the favor of thirsty patrons eager to purchase a 40 cent whiskey.
 In the 1940s it became a local hangout for reporters, politicians, and even some notorious characters, though it never lost the true Chicago crowd.

 While The Drake Hotel thrived in an era of economic downfall the Drake brothers were not so lucky.
 In 1937 they were forced to sell to The Kirkeby Brothers chain.
 This turnover marked an absolute change in The Drake’s path toward landmark status.